O-X-E-Y/time_this/README.md

 ### time!()

 This macro can be used to time any expression you want using `std::time::Instant`.
-After the expression evaluates, timing information will immediately be passed to stdout.It returns the result of the expression, similar to `dbg!()`.
-It may not work correctly with `async fn`.
-Instead of printing the function name, it will print the file/line the expression that was timed at.
+After the expression evaluates, timing information will immediately be passed to stdout and the result will be returned, similar to similar to `dbg!()`.
+Similar to `time_this`, it may not work correctly with `async fn`.
+Instead of printing the function name, it will print file/line the expression that was timed at, as well as the expression itself.

 ```rust
 use time_this::time;